dio-av/omgo/README.md

 # Open-Meteo-Go

 A simple go client for the [open meteo](https://open-meteo.com) API.
-It supports all options of the API as of Sept 20 2021.

-This fork will provide and implementation for Historical API, so client can get the past data of Open Meteo.
+This fork will provide and implementation for Forecast and Historical API, so the client can get both data of Open Meteo.

-The implementation will separate one client for the Forecast and another for Historical.

 ## Usage